YuriZaliznyak/Spectral_Tools4FLASh_Code/ReadMe.md

 (for details and current state of the code see webpage http://flash.uchicago.edu/site/flashcode/).

 All routines are in fortran90 and use MPI approach for parallel computations.
-Implemented, tested and employed for production runs with FLASH core version 2.4 on IBM p390 mainframe machine at Garching bei Munchen supercomputer centre in 2003-2005.
+Implemented, tested and employed for production runs with FLASH core version 2.4 on IBM System P mainframe machine at Garching bei Munchen supercomputer centre in 2003-2005.
 Successfully scaled up to 512 cpus.

 Main routine is Calc_Usr_Spectrum_Universal.F90.
 It contains spectral transformator, which first aggregate